e-apostolidis/PGL-SUM/README.md

 ## Citation
 <div align="justify">

-If you find our work, code or pretrained models, useful in your work, please cite the following publication: <br>
+If you find our work, code or pretrained models, useful in your work, please cite the following publication:

-E. Apostolidis, G. Balaouras, V. Mezaris and I. Patras, "Combining Global and Local Attention with Positional Encoding for Video Summarization," <i>2021 IEEE International Symposium on Multimedia (ISM)</i>, 2021, pp. 226-234, doi: 10.1109/ISM52913.2021.00045.
+E. Apostolidis, G. Balaouras, V. Mezaris, I. Patras, "Combining Global and Local Attention with Positional Encoding for Video Summarization", Proc.
+IEEE Int.
+Symposium on Multimedia (ISM), Dec.
+2021.
 </div>

 BibTeX: